ShinyTrinkets/docs/posts/18H15-what-is-trinkets.md

 ---
-title: "What is Trinkets ⭐️ ⚙️"
+title: "⭐️ ⚙️ What is Trinkets"
 date: "2018-08-15"
 author: CroQ
 description: "What is Trinkets?
 The Constitution and Manifest."